Pine Ridge School

 The Oglala Lakota County School District includes the following schools:

-Wolf Creek School - This school is located east of Pine Ridge and serves students in preschool through eighth grade.
-608 students attended the school in 2015.
+- Wolf Creek School - This school is located east of Pine Ridge and serves students in preschool through eighth grade.
+In 2017, 653 students attended the school.
 Principals are Jeannine Metzger and Darrell Eagle Bull, (605) 867-5174.

-Oglala Lakota Virtual High School - This virtual school allows students to complete the requirements for their high school diploma online.
+- Oglala Lakota Virtual High School - This virtual school allows students to complete the requirements for their high school diploma online.
 All courses offered through the virtual school are approved by the South Dakota Department of Education.
-119 students were enrolled in the school in 2015.
+In 2017, 106 students were enrolled in the school.
 Melvin Sierra is the school’s principal, who can be reached at (605) 685-8905.